dariusf/dariusf.github.io/content/blog/latex-notation.md

 The idea is essentially to link uses of notation to their definitions.
 All that's really needed for that is to pepper `\hyperlink` and `\hypertarget` everywhere, and this is what people [already do](https://damaru2.github.io/general/notations_with_links/).

 We can be a little more structured.
-First, for macros.tex aficionados, we'll use the command `\notation` to define a new symbol, so all the definitions can go in one place.
+First, for macros.tex enjoyers, we'll use the command `\notation` to define a new symbol, so all the definitions can go in one place.
 For example,

 ```latex
 \notation{trace}{\tau}